Betoken/Whitepaper/BetokenWhitepaper.md

 ---

-The Betoken fund runs in investment cycles, and at the start of each cycle there is a period of time where investors can deposit & withdraw their funds.
-When a user deposits $X​$ Ether, they are given some amount of *Betoken Shares*, a custom ERC20 token, the amount of which is determined by the following equation:
+The Betoken fund runs in investment cycles, and at the start of each cycle there is a period of time where investors can deposit & withdraw their funds: the Intermission phase.
+When a user deposits $X$ Ether, they are given some amount of *Betoken Shares*, a custom ERC20 token, the amount of which is determined by the following equation:

 $$
 shares = \frac{X}{totalFunds} \times totalShareSupply